jgerstein/intro-programming-19-20/day20/PITCHME.md

 ---
 ## Do Now

 What are some of the properties of a Pokemon?
 What are some of the things they can do?
-How might we create a Pokemon class?
 ---?code=day20/class1.py&lang=python

 @[1](We are creating a class called `Cat`)